10 Facts About The Ringed Tree Boa

 • In ringed tree boas, the lower body blotches tend to be 9-10 scales wide, compared with 7-8 scales in Corallus blombergi.

-This new species is found in Ecuador, exclusively west of the Andes, at altitudes below 200 metres.
+This new species is found in Ecuador, exclusively to the west of the Andes, at altitudes below 200 metres.
 In 2017, it was discovered in Colombia for the very first time, in the southern province of Tumaco.
 Ringed tree boas have been spotted a few miles to the north, meaning that the two species may have a slight area of overlap.

 This article contains close ups of Corallus annulatus and Corallus blombergi faces side by side – from our perspective, it also appears that ringed tree boas have a more upturned snout than their cousin.